 Monterey to San Luis Obispo, California

-No list of scenic road trips would be complete without one of the most beloved—California’s Big Sur and Highway One.
-Reopened last year after damage from a mudslide, the famed trip takes drivers along the state’s central coast between the Pacific Ocean and the Santa Lucia Mountains for 90 miles of breathtaking views.
+No list of scenic road trips would be complete without one of the most beloved — California’s Big Sur and Highway One.
+This famed trip takes drivers along the state’s central coast between the Pacific Ocean and the Santa Lucia Mountains for 90 miles of breathtaking views.
 We begin in Monterey, about two hours south of San Francisco.

 If there’s time to spend in Monterey, we highly recommend the 17-Mile Drive that will take you around the peninsula for both coastline and inland landscapes, world-famous golf courses, pine forests, fabulous homes, and the iconic Lone Cypress.
 Stop at the Cypress Point Lookout for a view of the coast and the Point Sur Lighthouse.

 Join Highway One in Carmel for your drive south along Big Sur.
 You’ll come to the Bixby Creek Bridge, where there are turnouts for safe parking while you snap a photo.
-As of this writing, Julia Pfeiffer Burns State Park is closed for repairs, but you can still stop nearby to view the McWay Falls.
-The highway continues past Hearst Castle in San Simeon and on to the college town of San Luis Obispo, past wineries, beaches, cliffs, and all the way to Los Angeles and beyond.
+Go for a hike in Julia Pfeiffer Burns State Park, or stop nearby to view the McWay Falls.
+The highway continues past Hearst Castle in San Simeon and the college town of San Luis Obispo, past wineries, beaches, cliffs, and all the way to Los Angeles and beyond.